 It is rare, but some women may have feelings of sadness, guilt, anger, trouble sleeping or doing daily activities after their abortion.
 These symptoms can also occur after the birth of a baby or after a miscarriage.
-Call your doctor or local community mental health, health department, or human services office for help if you have any of these symptoms that are strong or lasting.
+Call your doctor, community mental health authority, local health department, or local human services office for help if you have any of these symptoms that are strong or lasting.

 Risks and Complications associated with Pregnancy and Delivery

 Most pregnancies are normal.
 Most women who have good care during pregnancy and delivery will give birth to a baby without problems.
 However, some women may have health conditions or pregnancy problems that may require special care or hospitalization during pregnancy.
 Just as there are risks with abortion, there are risks with continuing a pregnancy to full term.

 Some of the pregnancy problems that may lead to hospitalization include a pregnancy growing outside the uterus (tubal pregnancy), miscarriage, excessive vomiting during pregnancy, urinary tract infection, heavy bleeding or infection, diabetes, preeclampsia and eclampsia (causing swelling, high blood pressure and possible seizures), blood clots, premature labor, death of the fetus, newborn or pregnant person.

 Maternal death occurs approximately 17 times out of every 100,000 live births in the U.S.[iii]